My Portfolio Strategy

 As long as you buy tokens for legit projects that are designed to capture value from the growth of their networks, you have an amazing asymmetric investment opportunity.
 You risk a small amount in return for a chance to get massive gains.
 You can spread your investments around many altcoins expecting most will fail.
 Your winners will cover for your losers many times over and way more than any returns you’ll get with bitcoin.

-Outside of the rare times that my plan forces me to sell crypto, I never rebalance out of the market.
-No taking profits, either.
+Outside of the rare times my plan forces me to sell crypto, I never rebalance out of the market.
+While I will take 3% profits on altcoins after the first 1,000% gain and sell my losers, I never take profits on bitcoin.

 You can’t get 1,000x gains on your investment if you sell half after its price doubles.
-Buy as much as you feel comfortable with and let it grow—up, down, up higher, down again, then up even higher, repeat.
+Buy as much as you feel comfortable with and let it grow or die.

-When the market goes down, take money from other parts of your portfolio and put it into crypto.
+When the market goes down, take money from the non-crypto portion of your portfolio and put it into crypto.
 I raise my allocations when the market drops.

-Before you build or rebalance a portfolio, you may want to get an overall perspective on your entire financial situation, your goals, and what you need to be comfortable and secure.
+Before you get too far into crypto, you may want to get an overall perspective on your entire financial situation, your goals, and what you need to be comfortable and secure.

 That includes debts, investments, available lines of credit, financial commitments (e.g., rent, car payments, social clubs), and everything else that you consider valuable or important to your happiness and well-being.